submariner-io/submariner-website/src/content/contributing/shipyard/_index.en.md

 make cleanup
 ```

-This command will make sure to remove the clusters, and any clutter that might've been left in docker and is not needed any more (images, volumes, etc).
+This command will remove the clusters and any resources that might've been left in docker that are not needed any more (images, volumes, etc).

 ### Release {#release}